kurtosis-tech/kurtosis/docs/docs/guides/self-cloud-hosting.md

 -----------------

 1. Public facing gateway supporting your domain with certificate.
 The certificate should support your domain name and a wildcard subdomain prefix `*.domain` since the service port URLs format is `port-service-enclave.domain`.
 The gateway should terminate TLS.
-2. Host running Ubuntu to install and configure Kurtosis.
+2. Host running Ubuntu to install and configure Kurtosis on.
 The host should be on a private subnet receiving traffic from the Gateway on port 80.
 Healthchecks should use the `/status` URL.

 ![overview](/img/guides/self-hosting-overview.png)